DCC-EX/mkdocs-test/docs/reference/esp32/esp32-keyestudio.md

       b.
 Use of solder pad for 8 alternate pins (not the fault pins)

+      c.
+For Fault pins, bend the A4 and A5 pins on the top motor shield, so that they do not contact the lower shield

+      d. \^ Also for Fault pins, `io2` will need to be jumpered to `A4` on the EX8874. `io4` will need to be jumpered to `A5` on the EX8874. <br/>
-      c. \^ for Fault pins, the pins on the ESP32 board labeled `io2` and `io4` will need to be bent about 90 degrees so that jumpers can be put on them.  `io2` will need to be jumpered to `A4` on the EX8874. `io4` will need to be jumpered to `A5` on the EX8874.
+      To do so, the pins on the ESP32 board labeled `io2` and `io4` will need either; need to be bent about 90 degrees so that jumpers can be put on them, or have modified jumper cables with the plastic ends removed and covered with heat shrink.

 See the [Stacking two motor shields on the EX8874 page](../../products/ex-motorshield8874/ex-motorshield8874.md#steps-to-stack) for details on how to alter the board for this combination.